-Scholarship may be available for eligible undergraduate new students who meet the criteria provided by the financial aid department.
+Scholarship may be available for eligible undergraduate/graduate new students who meet the criteria provided by the financial aid department.
 To be eligible for the "Family Affair" program, the following terms must be met.

-- Must be admitted to the 3.5 year bachelor of science in nursing or 3 year bachelor of science in pharmaceutical sciences - 2.
-Complete a "Family Affair" application form including required documentation(s)
+- Must be admitted to the 3.5 year bachelor of science in nursing or 3 year bachelor of science in pharmaceutical sciences, and doctor of pharmacy. - 2.
+Complete a "Family Affair" application form including required documentation(s).

-Note: For eligible students, if the savings from the total approved transfer of credit calculates to be higher than the savings from the "Family Affair" program, then the higher calculation will be applied towards the total fultion cost.
+Note: For eligible students, if the savings from the total approved transfer of credit calculates to be higher than the savings from the "Family Affair" program, then the higher calculation will be applied towards the total tuition cost.